warmana/cloudant-docs-fork/docs2017/src/tutorials/create_bmxapp_upload.md

 The [{{site.data.keyword.Bluemix_notm}} toolkit](create_bmxapp_appenv.html#toolkits) helps you to make the connection.

-Cloud Foundry needs to know the URL to use for making API calls, for example when uploading an application.
+Cloud Foundry needs to know the URL to use for making API calls, for example when you upload an application.
-The {{site.data.keyword.Bluemix_notm}} toolkit uses the `cf api` command to manage the API endpoint.
+The {{site.data.keyword.Bluemix_notm}} toolkit uses the '`cf api`' command to manage the API endpoint.
-More information about the `cf api` command is [available](https://console.ng.bluemix.net/docs/cli/reference/cfcommands/index.html#cf_api){:new_window}.
+More information about the '`cf api`' command is [available](https://console.ng.bluemix.net/docs/cli/reference/cfcommands/index.html#cf_api){:new_window}.

 Use the following command to tell Cloud Foundry the URL to use: